vakh57/bdelloid_scripts/README.md

 are run on the sample input data (which represent subsets of real data used in the study).
-If you need more information on how to reproduce results in the manuscript, please, contact me (Olga Vakhrusheva, vakh57@gmail.com).
+If you need more information on how to reproduce results in the manuscript, please, contact the author (Olga Vakhrusheva, vakh57@gmail.com).